ianbollinger/purescript-style-guide/purescript-style.md

 #### Rationale

-Data types and constructors in PureScript must begin with a capital letter.
+Syntactically, data types and constructors in PureScript *must* begin with a capital letter.

 ### 2.3.
 Use all capitals for effect names